lsfusion/platform/docs/en/WINDOW_statement.md

 - `VALIGN(alignType)`

     Specifying the vertical alignment of the buttons in a horizontal toolbar.
-This option only makes sense for `TOOLBAR` windows with `HORIZONTAL` orientation.

     - `alignType`